royzered/FactoryProjecto/README.md

 # FactoryProjecto

-Factory Management - A simple CRUD operations web app
+Factory Management

-Backend built with .NET Core and Frontend will be built with HTML, CSS & JavaScript.
+Backend built with .NET Core and Frontend with HTML, CSS & JavaScript.

-**Work in progress**